allow threads to be created by library user

 The overhead of checking the value for that thread local variable on each request is negligible compared to how many times the library does this internally (when calling WApplication::instance()).

-Updated by Christophe Delépine almost 12 years ago
+Updated by Christophe Delépine about 12 years ago

 I have my own "Thread" C class that offers communication services (messages, synchronization..).